-Turning, for guidance, to the RTS adopted by the European Commission and to the final draft RTS, four elements require examination: (a) "similar underwriting standards", (b) "similar servicing standards", (c) same asset class and (d) relevant risk factors.
+Turning, for guidance, to the RTS adopted by the European Commission as currently in force, four elements require examination: (a) "similar underwriting standards"; (b) "similar servicing standards"; (c) same asset class; and (d) relevant risk factors.

-In the Transaction, the loans were underwritten on a similar basis, they are being serviced by SCB according to similar servicing procedures, they are a single asset class - retail exposures for consumer and auto loans - and, based on the EBA's suggested approach, the loans are all complying with the homogeneity factor of the "obligors resident in the same jurisdiction", since all Borrowers are resident in Italy as at the relevant Valuation Date, as represented in the R&W on homogeneity mentioned above.
+In the Transaction, the loans were underwritten on a similar basis, they are being serviced by SCB according to similar servicing procedures, they are a single asset class - retail exposures for consumer and auto loans - and, although not required by EBA Guidelines for consumer loans, the loans are all complying with the homogeneity factor of the "obligors with residence in the same jurisdiction", since all Borrowers are resident in Italy as at the relevant Valuation Date, as represented in the R&W on homogeneity mentioned above.